The average website visitor reads from a screen at 180 words/minute. I’ve already used 15, so I better get to the point of the matter. Which is this:

 Let’s get back to supply and demand.
 You’ve been hearing a lot about interest rates and you want to know what the long-term trend will be?
 How will interest rates affect buying/selling homes?
 Next week, I’ll share what Tina had to say about the macro view on the issue of supply and demand here in Maricopa County and how we know that prices will continue to go up in the foreseeable future.
 Yes, because Michael Orr said so, but more importantly, it’s why he says so.

 Trust me, you’ll nod your head and think, “That makes perfect sense.
 I should look at the macro view more frequently before I hear the news tell me the Case–Shiller Home Price Index says homes are selling for X amount nationwide.
 Which is just like saying the average temperature in the country is 76 degrees, but golly it’s 110 degrees in Phoenix!”

 Exactly.
 Come back next week to hear what the supply and demand “temperature” really is in Phoenix and why.

-If you want to buy or sell, please give me a call at 602-456-9388 or email me at email@example.com.
+To buy or sell, informed and with confidence, give me a call or email me at 602-456-9388 or email me at email@example.com